ki14jaeh/Data-Analysis-Portfolio/20231203/README.md

 t_stat, p_value = ttest_ind(final1['Adj Close'], final2['Adj Close'], equal_var=False)
 print(p_value)
 ```
 The p-value for this test came out as 0.028.
 This is a smaller value than a reasonable assumption of alpha = 0.05.
-Thus we reject the null
+Thus we reject the null.
+There is statistically significant difference between the two investing strategies with the Halloween Investing method outperforming.